-- 7.4 Prior to certification or association with FSC, organizations shall demonstrate that the initial implementation threshold of this remedy plan has been achieved.
-The plan shall take account of remedy measures previously undertaken by organizations following conversion, if any. - 7.5 Social remedy shall be provided to affected stakeholders and affected rights holders.
-The social remedy to affected rights holders shall be based on FPIC. - 7.6 Environmental and social remedy measures shall be prioritized to take place where possible in the management units where the conversion occurred, then in the adjacent land, or in the broader landscape as a last resort. - 7.7 In all circumstances, proposed conservation and restoration measures, including the type of activities, their location, and the implementer, shall be chosen and evaluated to ensure maximal conservation outcomes and social benefits relative to other options. - 7.8 The ultimate responsibility for the plan, implementation and delivery of conservation^{} outcomes and social benefits shall rest with the organizations^{}. - 7.9 FSC shall approve Third Party Verifiers. - 7.9.1 Third Party Verifiers shall verify conformance with the FSC Remedy Framework, including: - a) verification and approval of baseline assessments of harms caused by conversion - b) verification and approval of concept notes to develop remedy plans, - verification and approval of remedy plans, including submitting these plans for peer review by external social and environmental experts, - d) verification of implementation of the plan to the level of the implementation threshold, - e) verification of ongoing monitoring of conformance with implementation of the remedy process, - f) reporting to FSC on the initial conformance of organizationsin an FSC remedy process. - 7.9.2 To prevent conflict of interest this Third Party Verifier shall not be the same entity as the body assessing the organization for conformance to enable certification, association or re-association. - 8.
-Implementation of the FSC Remedy Framework and the delivery of the conservation and restoration outcomes and social remedy shall be monitored and reported through a standardized auditing process.

-- 9. The area under the scope of the remedy plan should be certified to FSC Forest Management standards. - 10.
+- 7.9.1.
+Third Party Verifiers shall verify conformity with the FSC Remedy Framework, including: - a.
+Verification and approval of baseline assessments of harms caused by conversion, - b.
+Verification and approval of concept notes to develop remedy plans, - c.
+Verification and approval of remedy plans, including submitting these plans for peer review by external social and environmental experts, - d.
+Verification of implementation of the remedy plan to the level of the implementation threshold, - e.
+Verification of ongoing monitoring of conformity with implementation of the remedy process, - f.
+Reporting to FSC on the initial conformity of organizations in an FSC remedy process. - 7.9.2.
+To prevent conflict of interest this Third Party Verifier shall not be the same entity as the body assessing the organization for conformity to enable certification, association or re-association. - 8.
+Implementation of the FSC Remedy Framework and the delivery of the conservation and restoration outcomes and social remedy shall be monitored and reported through a standardized auditing process. - 9.
+The area under the scope of the remedy plan should become certified to FSC Forest Management standards. - 10.
 FSC defines dispensation criteria for small-scale smallholders within the FSC Remedy Framework in order to incentivize those small operations to become certified and discourage speculative conversion and unacceptable activities. - 11.
 FSC certificate holders, including group schemes, may apply to aggregate their remedy requirements in order to develop maximum conservation and social outcomes. - 12.
 By applying the FSC Remedy Framework, organizations shall agree to be subject to the FSC Dispute Resolution System to manage complaints associated with this policy.
 The FSC Remedy Framework may be used in resolving disputes regarding conversion of natural forest and High Conservation Value areas.